These Olympians win Instagram gold

-Outside of her training and competition posts, you'd be hard-pressed to find a pic of skeleton racer Elisabeth Vajthe where she isn't smiling from ear to ear.
+Outside of her training and competition posts, you'd be hard pressed to find a picture of skeleton racer Elisabeth Vajthe where she isn't smiling from ear to ear.
 Though sliding down the ice head first requires the utmost concentration, her infectiously exuberant post-race snap shots show she seems to be having a lot of fun doing it.

 With the men's Olympic hockey team's recent roster announcement, no one seems more stoked than forward Wojtek Wolski.
 Listing himself on his Instagram as father first and professional athlete second, his page is filled with super cute family posts, and tells us just how much he's overcome to be heading to South Korea.